-Some cats become very pushy and turn the behavior into a head-cracking contest (ouch!), while others slowly rub their body and tail around and around human ankles.
+Some cats become pushy and turn the behavior into a head-cracking contest (ouch!), while others slowly rub their body and tail around and around human ankles.

 We can't know for sure, but cats tend to scent-mark objects that are most important to them.
 They use allorubbing with friendly cats, not with strangers.
 A cat who head-rubs your face with wide open eyes close to your face pays you a huge compliment in terms of trust by placing herself in a vulnerable position.
 We like to think allorubbing (or head-butting if you prefer) expresses affection that says, "You are so important to me!"